 Start by highlighting your strongest accomplishments.
 That could mean listing your most impressive accomplishment first in your bullet points, writing a short blurb underneath your role title, or including a resume summary.
 Your bullet points themselves should be relevant to the job you’re applying for — the best way to do this is to look at the duties listed in the job description and for each duty, write a bullet point demonstrating how you’ve already achieved it.
 And don’t forget to quantify your achievements using concrete numbers and metrics — each bullet point should start with an action verb, briefly describe the task or project, and state the result of your actions.

 Fix It: Use the format [action verb] + [what you did] + [what the result was].
 It may look like a simple formula, but it works!
 If you think your resume needs a more complete overhaul, check out our guide on writing resume accomplishments (with examples).

 Solution: Find and fix all small resume errors

 Sometimes it’s the smallest things that make the biggest difference.
 Even a tiny error on your resume can be enough to get it automatically rejected.
 Spelling mistakes, poor formatting, or low readability can all be enough to send your resume straight to the ‘no’ pile.

-To quickly find (and fix) any issues with your resume, run it past Score My Resume and apply secure in the knowledge that your resume is effective, and that silly errors haven't torpedoed your chances of landing that dream job.
+Fix It: To quickly find (and fix) any issues with your resume, run it past Score My Resume and apply secure in the knowledge that your resume is effective and that silly errors haven't torpedoed your chances of landing that dream job.

 If you are sending the same resume to every kind of industry or employer, it's likely that it's either too generic or is not targeted to the right job.